jwilkie94/ST558-Project-1/README.md

 NeoNew$MaxDia<-as.integer(NeoNew$MaxDia)
 ```

-Now that all of the necessary data is combined, I can produce a
+Now that the necessary data is combined, I can produce a contingency
-contingency table for date and the potential hazard of the asteroid.
+table for date and the potential hazard of the asteroid.

 ``` r
 con2<-table(NeoNew$potential_hazard, NeoNew$date)